 After six months, most of the new managers had concluded that their initial expectations about managerial work were wrong.
 Management wasn't just about being the boss, making decisions, and telling others what to do.
 The first surprise was the fast pace and heavy workload involved.
 Said one of Hill's managers, "This job is much harder than you think.
 It is 40 to 50 percent more work than being a producer!
 Who would have ever guessed?"
 The pace of managerial work was startling, too.
-Another manager said, "You have eight or nine people looking for your time . . . coming into and out of your office all day long."
-A somewhat frustrated manager declared that management was "a job that never ended . . . a job you couldn't get your hands around."74 this means that supervisors may perform thirty tasks per hour, while top managers perform seven tasks per hour, with each task typically different from the one that preceded it.
-A manager described this frenetic level of activity by saying, "The only time you are in control is when you shut your door, and then I feel I am not doing the job I'm supposed to be doing, which is being with the people."75
+Another manager said, "You have eight or nine people looking for your time . . . organize coming into and out of your office all day long."
+A somewhat frustrated manager declared that management was "a job that never ended . . . a job you couldn't get your hands around."74 switch to another.
+In practice, this means that supervisors may perform thirty tasks per hour, while top managers perform seven tasks per hour, with each task typically different from the one that preceded it.
+A manager described this frenetic level of direct control activity by saying, "The only time you are in control is when you shut your door, and then I feel I am not doing the job I'm supposed to be doing, which is being with the people."75 lan their jobs well.
+For the managers, who still defined themselves as doers rather than managers, assisting their subordinates meant going out on sales calls or handling customer complaints.
+One manager said, "I like going out with the rep, who may need me to lend him my credibility as manager.
+I like the challenge, the joy in closing.
+I go out with the reps and we make the call and talk about the customer; it's fun."76 But when the managers "assisted" in this way, their subordinates were resentful and viewed their help as interference.
+The subordinates wanted their managers to help them by solving problems that they couldn't solve themselves.
+After the managers realized this distinction, they embraced their role as problem solver and troubleshooter.
+Thus, they could help without interfering with their subordinates' jobs.

 Informal descriptions like these are consistent with studies indicating that the average first-line manager spends no more than two minutes on a task before being interrupted by a request from a subordinate, a phone call, or an email.
-The pace is somewhat less hurried for top managers, who spend an average of approximately nine minutes on a task before having to switch to another.
-In practice,
+The pace is somewhat less hurried for top managers, who spend an average of approximately nine minutes on a task before having to